ReAnimatedMando/HTML_CSS_Notes/HTML_CSS.md

 *	Transparent images can also be used as either straight (GIF), or diagonal, round, semi-opaque, drop-shadow.
 (PNG)
 *	Figure and figure caption: Add images with a caption by using the figure element which will contain your img info and caption all in one element. figcaption can be used to add a caption to an existing element.

+## Tables

+*	When presenting information in tables you need to think in terms of a grid made up of rows and columns.
+*	Basic table structure - table element is used to create the table and the contents of that table are written row by row. tr stands for table row.
+Within it is the element td or table data, there is one td for each row and ended with /tr before starting the next tr or row.
+*	The th or table heading element is like td but instead represents the headings of each row or column. th can be used with a scope= element to indicate if it is a column or row. th scope=”col”>Saturday /th
+*	Sometimes you may need entries in a table to stretch across more than one column.
+This is called spanning columns.
+This is done using a colspan attribute and can be applied to a td or th element.
+Adding a number to a colspan attribute will determine how many columns it spans. td colspan=”2”>Geography /td will make geography span 2 columns.
+The same can be done for rows using the rowspan= attribute. td rowspan=”2”>movie /td
+*	Long tables like long pages can contain headers and footers to help distinguish between elements in the table that may differ.
+These elements are thead, tbody, and tfoot.